-Understanding the differences between the loan options currently available to you can help avoid unnecessary time and expense when trying to qualify for a mortgage in SoCal.
+Understanding the differences between the loan options currently available to you can help avoid unnecessary time and expense when trying to qualify for a mortgage in Downey.
 One of the most common loan programs is a conventional mortgage.
 This refers to a loan that is not insured or guaranteed by the federal government.

 If the loan amount is under a certain limit, these loans adhere to guidelines set by Fannie Mae and Freddie Mac and are referred to as conforming loans.
 If they are above those limits, they are referred to as non-conforming loans.
 The maximum limit for a conforming loan depends on the county and state the property is located in.
 To find out the limits in your area click here.